4 creative ideas to promote your employee engagement survey

 Their team anticipated 80% participation, which they exceeded, getting close to 90%.
 "We attached a competition to participation by promoting a special prize to the team who gained the greatest participation.
 We're already planning a competition for our next Parent/Customer survey!" says Anna.

-Anna's advice for other companies hoping to achieve high survey participation is to make it fun, competitive, include a reward, and advertise it everywhere.
-She says, "We placed notices and fun reminders about the prize up for grabs behind toilet doors, through email, in our staff rooms and planning rooms.
+Anna advises other companies hoping to achieve high survey participation to make it fun and competitive, include a reward, and advertise it everywhere.
+She says, "We placed notices and fun reminders about the prize up for grabs behind toilet doors, through email, in our staff and planning rooms.
 Our team is highly competitive, so the prize of a dinner out or lunch on us was a real hit!"

 2. International Cruise Excursions

 The idea: Every survey gets a theme, creating two weeks of company spirit fun.